tecs-company/tecsweb/README.md

 $tecs = new \Tecs\TecsWeb(
-    'mechantSecretKey', // Private Secret Key provided by Tecs '12345678', // Merchant ID provided by Tecs 'https://example.tecs.at/payment' // URL of TecsWeb payment portal privided by Tecs );
+    'mechantSecretKey', // Private Secret Key provided by Tecs '12345678', // Merchant ID provided by Tecs 'https://example.tecs.at/payment' // URL of TecsWeb payment portal provided by Tecs );

 try {